-If you are reading this article, you know and understand that flooring can make or break the atheistic of a home as well as have a large impact in home maintenance down the road.
-That is why it is important to understand that there are four major considerations to take into account when deciding on which flooring to use in your home.
-Whether you are remodeling or deciding on flooring for a new home, each of these considerations are important and necessary.
+If you are reading this article, you know and understand that flooring can make or break the aesthetic of a home.
+You also probably know that your floors can have a large impact on home maintenance down the road.
+That’s why it’s essential to know the four major considerations to take into account when deciding on which flooring to use in your home.
+Whether you are remodeling or deciding on flooring for a new home, each of these considerations is important – and necessary.

-After considering the location and lifestyle that your new floors will be a part of, the next step is to consider your budget.
-Much like curtains or even dishware, some types will be more expensive than others while the cheapest option may not have the look or durability you want.
-The way to combat the severe sides of this spectrum is to set a budget and find flooring options that fit this budget while keeping in mind the location of the flooring and your life style requirements.
-Check out some of our great bamboo flooring prices here.
+After considering the location and lifestyle your new floors will be a part of, the next step is to consider your budget.
+Much like curtains or even dishware, some types will be more expensive than others.
+On the other hand, the cheapest option may not have the look or durability you want.
+The way to combat the severe sides of this spectrum?
+Consider your flooring location and lifestyle requirements while adhering to a set budget.
+Check out some of our great prices.

 4. Interior Design

-The last consideration is that of your interior design.
+The last consideration is your interior design.
 A new floor can change the entire look of a home, so consider your other interior elements when deciding on a floor.
-If you live in a house with Victorian fixtures and Victorian furniture, extremely modern flooring will throw off the look of your whole house.
+Do you live in a house with Victorian fixtures and Victorian furniture?
+Extremely modern flooring can throw off the look of your whole house.
 The interior design of a home must be taken into consideration.
 Follow your personal style as well as the interior styling of the home, and you will have floors you love.

 What Flooring to Use in Your Home

-There are several types of flooring for homes with the most popular being carpet, tile, and bamboo.
-However, no matter which type of flooring you choose, following these four steps will ensure you stay within budget, have floors that will last while fitting your lifestyle and location and matching your home’s overall design.
+There are several types of flooring for homes, with the most popular being carpet, tile, and bamboo.
+However, no matter which type of flooring you choose, following these four steps will help you stay within budget, have floors that will last while fitting your lifestyle and location, and matching your home’s overall design.